google-fabric/galley/README.md

 ## Overview

 Galley is a command-line tool for orchestrating Docker containers in local development and test environments.
+Galley automatically starts a container’s dependencies and connects it to them with Links and VolumesFrom mappings.
+Use Galley to start up a web server that connects to a database.
+Then use it to start up a web server, its database, an intermediate data service, its database, some queues, worker processes, and the monitoring server they all connect to.

 ### What makes Galley different?

-Galley was built to match our development process: multiple teams sharing a few dozen services across a variety of source code repositories.
-What is under active development by one team might just be a dependency to another, so Galley gives engineers the flexibility to start the service or services they’re working with using local source changes, while using the repository’s pre-built images for any depenencies.
+Galley was built to match our development process: multiple teams sharing a dozen or more services across a variety of source code repositories.
+What is under active development by one team might just be a dependency to another, so Galley gives engineers the flexibility to start the service or services they’re working with using local source changes, while using the Docker repository’s pre-built images for any depenencies.

-Galley keeps service dependencies in a central configuration file so that
+Galley keeps service dependencies in a central “Galleyfile” configuration so that you can always start up any service in your system, along with any necessary transitive dependencies.

 ### Features

- - Runs Docker containers
+ - Run Docker containers, linking them to their dependencies
  - Runtime control over whether to mount local source code into containers
  - Custom environments to easily run development and test containers side-by-side in isolation
+ - “Addons” to define optional dependencies or configuration for services
  - Automatically re-uses running containers to support developing on multiple services simultaneously
  - Prevents “stateful” containers like databases from being wiped through recreates
  - JavaScript-based configuration allows for higher-order service definitions